 Factors that cause fluid retention and prevent you from losing weight

-Do you feel that the belt tightens you more than usual and you have a few extra kilos?
-Don't worry, you may not be fat, but you may have fluid retention .
+Do you feel that the belt is tighter than normal and you have a few extra pounds?
+Don't worry, you may not be fat, but rather you may have fluid retention.

-The good side is that it is much easier to eliminate accumulated water than body fat.
+The good side is that it is much easier to eliminate stored water than body fat.

-Therefore, in this post we will show you the causes that cause it so that this condition never prevents you from losing weight.
+Therefore, in this post we will show you the causes that cause it so that this condition never stops you from losing weight.

 Edema or fluid retention

-Water is vital for human beings, in fact, the body consists of approximately 60% of it for its proper functioning and is, in large part, responsible for dissolving nutrients and eliminating waste.
+Water is vital for human beings, in fact, the body is made up of approximately 60% of it for its proper functioning and it is, in large part, responsible for dissolving nutrients and eliminating waste.

 Let's start by knowing what fluid retention is.
-Also called edema or water retention is an excess of fluid that accumulates in the tissues of your body.
+Also called edema or water retention, it is excess fluid that accumulates in the tissues of your body.

 It is usually characterized by swelling of the feet and lower legs, but swelling may also occur in the arms, hands, face, or other areas of the body.

-It is usually temporary and can be easily treated; however, it could be due to a wide range of conditions and diseases .
+It is usually temporary and can be easily treated; However, it could be caused by a wide range of conditions and diseases .

-If you experience fluid retention that lasts for more than a week, it's important to see your doctor to determine its cause and rule out any health problems.
+If you experience fluid retention that lasts more than a week, it is important to consult with your doctor to determine its cause and rule out any health problems.

 Types of fluid retention